Seth Putnam: Full Blown A.I.D.S.

 Full Blown A.I.D.S. started in 1997 while Putnam was jamming with his friend and cousin.
 In 1998, he wrote some songs and recorded a demo of "No One Cares" with Nate Linehan on drums.
 In 2002 he moved to Texas for a while but eventually moved back to Boston.
 In 2003 the band went into the studio and recorded some songs and mixed them in a day.
 They eventually put out two EPs and a compilation CD in 2008, with both EPs and the song "Throwing Cars at People on Coke with Thor".
-In 2010 the band released a live album with some bonus tracks called "Viral Load" which would eventually be their last ever release and the only release with Josh Randall on drums.

 Death's Head Quartet

 The Death's Head Quartet was a jazz/noise improvisational band that featured Putnam on bass and vocals, Chris Joyce on guitar, Robert Williams on drums, and Jim Hobbs on saxophone.
-Their first release was called "Live on the Joint" which was a radio broadcast from November 1, 2001.
-Their second release was recorded on April 9, 2001, and was not released until 2003.

 You're Fired

 You're Fired started in 2002.
 Within two months they had a nine-song demo recorded which eventually became the Warning EP and was released in 2002.
 After Putnam died, they made an EP called The End with Paulie Kraynak on guitar.
 Most of the riffs were written by Putnam and the album was also recorded with Putnam's Gibson SG, Marshall cabinet and the Ampeg SS-140C amplifier head borrowed from Paulie Kraynak that was also used on the Warning EP.
 The End was released in 2012 on vinyl and it also can be purchased on BandCamp along with the Warning EP.
 The song "Throw It Off" from their last EP was originally an Anal Cunt song with different lyrics.